Command Line Shell with Spacemacs

-SPC p ' displays a popup buffer containing eshell in the current directory of the buffer or project respectively.
-The position of this popup buffer is configurable.
+SPC p ' displays a popup buffer in the project directory.

 Adding the shell layer